TeeeJaey/Angular-Projects/README.md

 - [The Complete Angular Course: Beginner to Advanced](https://www.udemy.com/course/the-complete-angular-master-class).
 - [More from Mosh Hamedani](https://programmingwithmosh.com/).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.2.

 ## Get Requirements

-Run `npm install` to get all required packages into your local system, and then `npm install bootstarp --save` to get [Bootstrap](https://getbootstrap.com/).
+Run `npm install` to get all required Angular packages into your local system, and then `npm install bootstarp --save` to get [Bootstrap](https://getbootstrap.com/).

 ## Development server